learn-co-curriculum/dsc-experimental-design/README.md

 1. At some point, you would cross a threshold where random chance is small enough that you'd say "this probably isn't random", and are okay with accepting the results as the result of something other than randomness or luck.

 With the situation above, you probably wouldn't assume that this person can predict coin flips after only seeing them get 1 correct.
-However, if this person got 970 out of 1000 correct, you would probably believe very strongly that this person _can_ predict coin flips, because the odds of guessing randomly and getting 970/1000 correct are very, very small--but not 0!
+However, if this person got 970 out of 1000 correct, you would probably believe very strongly that this person _can_ predict coin flips because the odds of guessing randomly and getting 970/1000 correct are very, very small--but not 0!

 Large sample sizes protect us from randomness and variance.
 A more realistic example would be testing a treatment for HIV.
 Less than 1% of the global population carries a protective mutation that makes them resistant to HIV infection.
 If you took a randomly selected sample of 1 person from the population, there is a ~1% chance that you may mistakenly attribute successful prevention to the drug you're testing, when the results really happened because you randomly selected a person with this mutation.
-However, if your sample size was 100 people per sample, your odds of randomly selecting 100 people with that mutation are $.01^{100}$.
+However, if your sample size was 100 people per sample, your odds of randomly selecting 100 people with that mutation are $0.01^{100}$.
 The larger your sample size, the more unlikely it is that you randomly draw people that happen to affect your study in a way that is not reflected by the general population.

 <img src='./images/new_sample_size.png' height="60%" width="60%">